bnagy/raf/README.md

 Kidding, LOL! ᕕ(ᐛ)ᕗ

 None of this works.
 It won't even run, let alone find bugs.
+Carry on about your business, and ignore this non-working code.

 Contributing
 =======